tenacityteam/tenacity-legacy/CONTRIBUTING.md

   the #nnn format, GitHub will still show the #nnn format on the website, but other websites and/or the command line will show the full hyperlink.
   This is good, because it reduces our dependency on GitHub.

+###### Merging branches

+* If a proposed change is running behind a certain amount of commits that affect the same "parts" of the project that the patch also affects, make sure to rebase the patch on top of the `master` branch just to be sure that the most recent changes do not cause the proposed patch to break.

+* If there are multiple proposed changes that affect the same parts of the project, ***please wait*** for a while after initially merging a single proposed change just to be sure that this will not break the build.

+The most basic way of evaluating whether two separate changes affect the same part of the project is checking whether the changes concern the same source or header files.
+For example, if both changes affect `src/Theme.cpp`, then they affect the same part of the project.
+However, this sort of evaluation can get trickier, as in large applications, different source and header files depend on each other.

+Rebasing patches on top of the `master` branch and making sure that they work as intended is the safest and fastest way to make sure that everything will be okay.

+###### Reverting

+Mistakes can happen, and that's okay.
+After all, we're here to learn and help others.
+However, reverting can impose a large amount of work on yourself or other maintainers later down the line, as well as frustrate contributors -- particularly those who are contributing for the first-time or are thinking about contributing to the project.

+A change that breaks Tenacity should be reverted under at least some of the following conditions:

+* There is no obvious or fast way (up to a couple of hours) to fix the mistake that caused Tenacity to break. **Fixing is better than reverting most of the time.**
+* There is a high amount of activity on the project and the change that got merged is killing off that said activity.
+* There are maintainers and contributors that are aware of this and agree that reverting is the best cause of action.
+* The community appears to heavily disagree with the change.
+* Another person, regardless of whether they are a well-established developer or a community member, provides an additional perspective that the contributors or maintainers were not previously aware of, which calls the validity of the change into question.

+When reverting a change, you should be *at least* **just as careful** as when committing a change.
+Make sure to use your own judgement, communicate transparently and coordinate with other contributors -- especially the ones that worked on the change itself.